arturo-lang/aguila/README.md

 ---

 ## At A Glance  🚀

 This is the *whole* 26-lines-strong code that creates the app above.
-Packaged and zipped, it takes less than 1.5 MB
+Packaged and zipped, it takes less than 1.5 MB.
+Yep.

 <p align="center"><img align="center" src="https://raw.githubusercontent.com/arturo-lang/aguila/master/screenshot.png"/></p>